Zero tolerance for discrimination

 Message from the Vice-Chancellor Stuart McCutcheon

-Racism, sexism, homophobia, transphobia, ableism and other ‘isms’ share one key feature: they ascribe negative characteristics to a group, and assume that those characteristics apply to all members.
+Racism, sexism, homophobia, transphobia, ableism, ageism and other ‘isms’ share one key feature: they ascribe negative characteristics to a group, and assume that those characteristics apply to all members.
 I encourage anyone who experiences such behaviour to seek resolution via the appropriate processes, including if necessary complaints procedures, so the University can act appropriately.

 Support is available from:

 - University Health and Counselling service (for students)